Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Experimental Evaluation

 \section{Experimental Evaluation}

-We outline in subsection \ref{setup} the compiler setup, computer architectures, and measurement procedure used for our performance experiment.
-We aim to demostrate the performance improvement achieved by our approach, illustrate its potential for impact on important applications, and probe the limits of its applicability.
+We outline in subsection \ref{setup} the experimental setup followed for performance evaluation.
+We aim to demonstrate the performance improvement achieved by our approach, illustrate its potential for impact on key applications, and probe its applicability limits.